 Agnes Scott College holds strategic partnerships with numerous organizations in metropolitan Atlanta, spanning corporate, non-profit, and government sectors and across sectors.
-In support of its health programs, Agnes Scott partners with clinics, hospitals, and private practices, and supports linkages with the Morehouse School of Medicine, Mercer University School of Medicine, and Presbyterian College School of Pharmacy.
+In support of its health programs, Agnes Scott partners with clinics, hospitals, and private practices, and supports linkages with the Agnes Scott College Physician Assistant Studies program, Morehouse School of Medicine, Mercer University School of Medicine, the Philadelphia College of Osteopathic Medicine, and Presbyterian College School of Pharmacy.
 These partnerships and linkages demonstrate the college's innovative approach to driving professional success for Scotties and helping them pursue career goals in a variety of industries.
 Through these relationships, graduate and post-baccalaureate students, known for their high academic achievement and remarkable leadership, extend the college's history of excellence.